 – If you wondered why your hairstyle goes limp and loses life as time pass, well the main cause will probably be raggedy ends.
 The more we mess with our hair the more chances for split ends and breakage to occur causing uneven hair that throws off that style.

 Trimming on a regular basis is the best way to keep your style looking fresh and fierce.
-Going to a professional is best when trimming your hair, but if you decide to tackle to job yourself, make sure you use sharp professional shears.
+Going to a professional is best when trimming your hair, but if you decide to tackle the job yourself, make sure you use sharp professional shears.
 Regular scissors can cause more split ends and fray hair due to dull blades.

 ***Note: Professionals recommend you get a trim every 6 – 8 weeks.